DaveSkender/Stock.Indicators/docs/CONTRIBUTING.md

 ### Performance benchmarking

 - Running the `Tests.Performance` console application in `Release` mode will produce performance reports in the `bin` folder that we periodically include in the repo documentation.
-You can find or update the latest results [here](../tests/performance/README.md).
+You can find the latest results [here](../tests/performance/README.md).

 ## Submitting changes